bob1de/hass-apps/docs/apps/heaty/index.rst

    is that Heaty assists you in controlling your energy source with the `Zones feature <zones.html>`_.

+7. There is no graphical user interface for configuring Heaty.
+You'll have to express your schedules in a YAML file.
+However, if you've ever written an automation or script in Home Assistant, this is nothing you should be worried about.

 .. _`Generic Thermostat platform`: https://home-assistant.io/components/climate.generic_thermostat/

 If you are happy with all these points and your setup fulfills them,